lambdabot/lambdabot/lambdabot-core/README.md

 lambdabot ![Build Status](https://travis-ci.org/lambdabot/lambdabot.png)
 ===============

-Lambdabot is an IRC bot written over several years by those on freenode's #haskell [IRC channel](https://wiki.haskell.org/IRC_channel).
+Lambdabot is an IRC bot written over several years by those on Libera's (formerly freenode's) #haskell [IRC channel](https://wiki.haskell.org/IRC_channel).
 It also operates in an offline mode as a Haskell development tool, and embedded as an extension to ghci.

 PREREQUISITES
 -------------

-You'll need GHC >= 7.4.  cabal-install is highly recommended.
+You'll need GHC >= 8.2.  cabal-install is highly recommended.

 External executable dependencies: